A Idioms

 - sometimes, occasionally

-At times, our teacher is very nice but at other times she is very mean.
+At times, our teacher is very nice but at other times she is not nice.

 at will